 Pastor Jackson grew up in Louisville, Ohio.
 She is a graduate of Capital University and got her MDiv at the Lutheran School of Theology at Chicago and her Masters of Social Work at the University of Chicago.

 In addition to her candidacy responsibilities, she serves as pastor with the people of St. Jacob’s, North Canton.
 She shares her house with her kids, Sophie and Asher and her yard with her chickens, Sugar and Cocoa and lots of flowers and butterflies!

-Rebekah joined the Synod’s staff in 2021 as the Resource Specialist & Statistician.
+Rebekah joined the Synod’s staff in 2021 as the Resource Specialist & Archivist.
 Rebekah curates, catalogs, and manages the various resources of the Synod, including the Resource Center assets.
-As the Synod’s statistician, she tracks congregational demographics.
+As the Synod’s archivist, she tracks congregational demographics.
 Rebekah earned her Bachelor of Arts degree in History from the University of Mount Union in 2016 and a Master of Library and Information Science focusing on Museum Studies and Special Collections from Kent State University in 2018.
 She also obtained a post-graduate certificate in Genealogical Research from Boston University in 2019.